|

 break down under constant running in the tropics.
 So we're

+preparing as best we can.
 We had noticed that the water was tasting a little bit

 "moldy," so Candace emptied all the tanks and cleaned them